mahi1552/Scripts/DailyExpenseWhatsap2Excel/README.md

 Whatsap can be used to manage daily expense notes.
-This is very handy for a couple or family who wish to manage there daily expense overview together, but at the same they do not want to use an extra app for it.
+This is very handy for a couple or family who wish to manage their daily expense overview together, but at the same they do not want to use an extra app for it.

 Start by creating a group where you and your partner, posts daily expenses in it.